 How opens and clicks are tracked

 When you send a newsletter with JungleMail for Office 365, a tiny transparent image – usually just one pixel in size – is inserted at the bottom of the email HTML body.
 This image is also known as a tracking pixel or a pixel tag, and is unique for each email.
-When a user opens the newsletter and opts to download images, the pixel is also downloaded, requiring the user’s email client to send a request with specific parameter to the JungleMail server, where the pixel is stored.
-Once the request is received, JungleMail Analytics service can bound this specific parameter with a recipient and mark that email was opened.
-If an email client downloads images, and the recipient uses a preview pane, an email viewed in the preview is counted as opened.
+When a user opens the newsletter and opts to download images, the pixel is also downloaded, requiring the user’s email client to send a request with specific parameters to the JungleMail server, where the pixel is stored.
+Once the request is received, JungleMail Analytics service can bind this specific parameter with a recipient and mark that a specific email was opened.
+If an email client downloads images, and the recipient uses the preview pane to read the email, it will be counted as opened.